delphic-digital/Skeletor/README.md

  - 💀 `proxy` to set what browsersync points at
     - `false` will set browsersync to static mode and serve files from the dist folder
     - `localproject.dev` will set browsersync to proxy that url
+ - `testUrl` built from `proxy`, this will be your local _(Note to run tests against your local it has to be running already)_
+ - 💀 `stagingUrl` so we can point tests at staging
+ - 💀 `liveUrl` and also test live!
  - 💀 `useBrowserSync` allows you to disable it
     - `true` browsersync will be started on `npm start`
     - `false` will not start browsersync. _(Because sometimes you're proxying a server that is just painfully slow)_